neilc720/league-of-legends-statistics/README.md

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
+>Our project aims to analyze early-game factors that contribute to a team’s victory in League of Legends, moving beyond basic win rate comparisons between the blue and red teams.

 > - Think of an overview for the project, your motivation, and the target audience.

 ### Exploratory Data Analysis